ibisc2/CalcuPau/README.md

-##This Repistory Will Be Scientific CalcuPau's Open Sources Codes
+##This Repository Will Be About Scientific Calculator
-*This program is will be written in 'C' and it will solve a lot of mathematical questions directly.*
+*This program will be written in 'C' and it will solve a lot of mathematical questions directly.*
-*Our target will be all question will be able to solve*
+*Our target is solving all type of mathematical problems.*

 ### This Statements Will Be In v1.0:
  - 4 Trading